Fela-based album, Coachella, and 8 other times Beyoncé borrowed Nigerian culture

 Nigerians too added to the buzz, but from a place of desire and indignation due to the realisation that Queen Bey’s album tour had no African country on the list yet.

-Many might be wondering why such audacity from Nigerians; this piece was created to inform readers that Nigerian culture has evidently inspired the US superstar in many ways.
+Many might be wondering why such brazenness from Nigerians; this piece was created to inform readers that Nigerian culture has evidently inspired the US superstar in many ways.

 The Lemonade album